 - When the indexing task has finished reading data for the segment, it pushes it to deep storage and then publishes it by writing a record into the metadata store.

-- If the indexing task is a realtime task, at this point it waits for a Historical process to load the segment.
+- If the indexing task is a realtime task, then to ensure data is continuously available for queries, it waits for a Historical process to load the segment.
 If the indexing task is not a realtime task, it exits immediately.

 - The Coordinator polls the metadata store periodically (by default, every 1 minute) for newly published segments.